kirahsapong/wwc-workshop/README.md

 Congratulations!
 You completed the lab and now know how to build applications using the Tidal API Beta and open protocols with Web5.

-What other applications can you think of for the data you helped your users create and store in their own personal DWNs today?
-Maybe it's a fitness app that populates
+Now for some further exploration: How else can your users make the most of the data you helped them create and store in their personal DWNs today?
+With full control over their data, what kind of products can help them use it to better streamline their lives?
+Any cool apps or websites that could fit right into their data ecosystem, based on what they've created today?

+Brainstorm ideas and bounce them around with friends and family.
+Finally – and most importantly – have fun building it!